Suzuki method: Organ

-Mandolin

-The application of Suzuki's teaching philosophy to the mandolin is currently being researched in Italy by Amelia Saracco.

 Early childhood education (SECE) and Suzuki in the schools

 Rather than focusing on a specific instrument, at the stage of early childhood education (ECE), a Suzuki Early Childhood Education (SECE) curriculum for (pre-instrumental) ECE was developed within the Suzuki philosophy by Dorothy & Sharon Jones (SAA), Jeong Cheol Wong (ASA), Emma O'Keefe (PPSA), Anke van der Bijl (ESA), and Yasuyo Matsui (TERI).
 The SECE curriculum is designed for ages 0–3 and uses singing, nursery rhymes, percussion, audio recordings, and whole body movements in a group setting where children and their adult caregivers participate side by side.
 The Japanese based SECE curriculum is different from the English-based SECE curriculum.
 The English-based curriculum is currently being adapted for use in other languages.

 A "modified" Suzuki philosophy curriculum has been developed to apply Suzuki teaching to heterogeneous instrumental music classes & string orchestras in schools.

 Trumpet

 Trumpet was added to the International Suzuki Association's list of Suzuki Method instruments in 2011.
 The application of Suzuki's teaching philosophy to the trumpet is currently being researched in Sweden; the first Trumpet teacher training course to be offered by the European Suzuki Association in 2013.
 (Suzuki Teacher Training for Trumpet, 2013).